-Liz graduated with a M.ARCH in 1991 from the Southern California Institute of Architecture (SCI-Arc) in Los Angeles and with a B.ARCH in 1987 from Tulane University in New Orleans.
-Her masters thesis research exploring music and architecture is published as Pamphlet Architecture 16: Architecture as a Translation of Music.
-Currently, Liz is pursuing research at the University of Edinburgh exploring the architecture of alterity using postwar reconstruction in Beirut as a case study.
+Liz is an active member of the Urban Land Institute and serves on ULI's Woman's Leadership Intitative committee.
+She has been the recipient of numerous research grants and awards, including four Graham Foundation Grants, an NEA Challenge America Grant, NEH Collaborative Research Award, a LEF Foundation Grant, a Scottish Cohort Research Grant, and was a university Sustainability Faculty Fellow.
+Her master’s thesis research exploring music and architecture is published as Pamphlet Architecture 16: Architecture as a Translation of Music.
+Currently, she is pursuing research at the University of Edinburgh exploring the architecture of alterity using postwar reconstruction in Beirut as a case study.